 Themes: Allyship, empathy, community

 Essential Questions: What steps might people take to support what matters to them?
 How can our support help strengthen people, places, and experiences that matter to us?

 Student Action: Students can use their worksheet to take the opportunity to support something they care about.
 This can be a person, a place, or a community.

 Program Connections: This activity has been modified from a lesson in our Middle School Allyship Spotlight.
 Want to learn more?
-Visit our TRY IT page.
+Visit the Our Programs page.

 Download this mini-lesson: